sheffieldjordan/moocSearch/LEARNINGS.md

 ###Javascript
-We used javascript to write the code for web server and api server in NodeJs and we also used javascript to display message on the html page in case nothing was entered in the search query.
+We used javascript to write the code for web server and api server in NodeJs and we also used javascript to show an alert on the webpage in case nothing was entered in the search query or none of the checkboxes was checked.

 ###Web Server
 The web server accepts search requests from the user and processes them accordingly.
-The requests for search from YouTube, Coursera, Khan Academy, Udemy are send to their APIs and the request for search from Udacity is routed to the database that stores udacity data of courses.
+The requests to search YouTube, Coursera, Khan Academy, Udemy are sent to the corresponding APIs, and the request to search Udacity is routed to our own API that is connected to a database that stores Udacity data of courses.

 ###API
-The internal API has been used for creating a database and inserting Udacity course details contents in  ‘udacity’ table in the database.
-This server also accepts requests for udacity search and    retrieves the content from the table based on search query.
+We created our own API with two end points, one to create a database that inserts Udacity course details contents in  ‘udacity’ table.
+The other endpoint accepts requests for Udacity search and retrieves the content from the table based on search query.

 ###SQLite3
-This is the NodeJS library that has been used for creation of a database "moocsearch.db", it enables   use of query language on the database.
+This is the NodeJS library that has been used for creation of the database "moocsearch.db".
+It enables use of query language on the database.
 The library has been used to populate the database table with udacity courses and also allows retrieval of course data from the it.

 ###Express